 In addition, most web applications have a concept of a 'user'.
-The object representing the user should be a property of the application, making it accessible to all pages and components.
+The object representing the user should be a property of the application (or the visit property of the application), making it accessible to all pages and components.

 Most Tapestry applications will involve some interaction with Enterprise JavaBeans.
 The code to lookup home interfaces, or to gain access to stateless session beans, is typically located in the application.